APHA-CSU/btb-phylo/Readme.md

 ```
 ./btb-phylo.sh path/to/fsx-017 path/to/fsx-017 -c $PWD/config/vb_config.json --meta_path path/to/fsx-017/ViewBovine/app/raw --with-docker
 ```
-This will use predefined filtering criteria to download new samples to `fsx-017`, and update the snp-matrix on `fsx-017`.
+This will use predefined filtering criteria to download new samples to `fsx-017`, consistify the samples with cattle and movement data and update the snp-matrix on `fsx-017`.

 ## <a name="config-file"></a> Configuration file